Sapho (Gounod): Performance history

 Unfortunately, also unlike Meyerbeer, the inexperienced Gounod had failed to ensure that the principal singers would be available for an extended run.
 Viardot had accepted other engagements for the latter part of May.
 Her sixth and last performance was on 12 May, when she was replaced by Elisabeth Masson.
-However, even when Viardot was appearing, receipts were only in the range of 4000 frances, about half of what they would have been for a performance of Le prophète or La juive.
+However, even when Viardot was appearing, receipts were only in the range of 4000 francs, about half of what they would have been for a performance of Le prophète or La Juive.
 Probably more significant were "structural weaknesses" in the opera itself.
 The pace was considered too slow and the declamatory sections too long.

 Later productions were not much more successful.
-Sapho received a single performance at London's Covent Garden on 9 August 1851 with Viardot as Sapho, and a Paris revival on 26 July 1858 at the Opéra, which compressed the work to two acts, was presented only ten times.
+Sapho received a single performance at London's Covent Garden on 9 August 1851 in Italian (as Saffo) with Viardot as Sapho, Enrico Tamberlik as Phaon and Jeanne Castellan as Glycère; Michael Costa conducted.
+The press were hostile, with Viardot, Gounod and Augier heavily criticised.
+A Paris revival on 26 July 1858 at the Opéra, which compressed the work to two acts, was presented only ten times.

 A later revision of the opera, presented by the Paris Opéra at the Palais Garnier from 2 April to 29 December 1884, expanded it to four acts, with Gabrielle Krauss in the title role, but had little more success.
 A new character, Pittacus, was introduced; the composer conducted the first three performances of the 29-performance run.
 The score of this version was never published, but Augier included the libretto in the first volume of his Théâtre complète.

-The opera received its American professional premiere on November 18, 2018, at Lisner Auditorium in Washington, D.C.
+The opera received its American professional premiere on 18 November 2018, at Lisner Auditorium in Washington, D.C.
 Washington Concert Opera presented the work, with Kate Lindsey in the title role.